dmurdoch/rgl/README.md

 X11 WINDOWING SYSTEM OPTIONS —————————-

-The X11 windowing system is needed for OpenGL display in MacOS and Unix-alikes.
+The X11 windowing system is needed for OpenGL display in macOS and Unix-alikes.

 –x-includes=<path> X11 C header files include path